 As if brownies couldn’t get any better all on their own, check out these Homemade Brownies with Strawberry Cream Cheese Frosting decked out with a plethora of fresh berries like raspberries, blackberries, and halved strawberries.
 They’re perfect for impressing guests at brunches or baby/bridal showers and practically made for giving on Valentine’s day.

 Or, you could get really get into your chocolate happy place with a brownie perfectly suited to fit the taste of all the nut-lovers out there.
 Try these extra Fudgy Brownies with Walnuts, loaded with walnuts in and on top of a layer of quick and easy melted chocolate.

-When Christmastime rolls around, I can’t help but dress up my brownies in a sweet little coating of peppermint bark.
+When Christmastime rolls around, dress up brownies in a sweet little coating of peppermint bark.
 Don’t worry — it’s easier than it sounds.
-Get the how-to on the world’s most generous Christmas gift here, Peppermint Bark Brownies.
+Get the how-to on the world’s most generous Christmas gift here, Peppermint Bark Brownies

 - 3/4 cup unsalted butter

 - 3/4 cup + 2 tablespoons all-purpose flour